vjysolanki/videostream/README.md

 }'
 `

-### Exception
+## Exceptions
 - IllegalArgumentException
   - Missing or Invalid user input
 - EntityNotFoundException
- - Referred Video or Metadata does not exists in DB
+  - Referred Video or Metadata does not exist in DB
 - EntityExistsException
   - Referred Video or Metadata already exists in DB
 - OptimisticLockException
- - Concurrent update for same record
+  - Concurrent update for the same record
 ## Test Coverage

 Classes: 100%